So this is the third time, dear friends, that I have found myself thus speaking before you.

 Is it a pious work that we are doing here, or just wishful thinking?

-But, on the other side, I see the other crowd of those who, this morning, are reconstituting the ranks.
+But, on the other side, I see the other crowd of those who this morning are reconstituting the ranks.

-I see these young faces in front of me starting with those of my daughter, Justine and my granddaughter, Suzanne, both Jewish as were the children of Tsippora.
+I see these young faces in front of me, starting with those of my daughter Justine and my granddaughter Suzanne, both Jewish as were the children of Tsippora.

-A last word.
+One last word.

 I see the quiet audacity of the Jews of France who entered, fully Jewish, into the secular city.

-That Judaism, I repeat, its dead are not buried.
+This Judaism, I repeat, its dead are not buried.

 They do not know rest, contrary to the promise made to the sons of Adam that the earth,